Storm Gerrit disruption brings misery for post-Christmas travellers

 The M48 Severn Bridge in Gloucestershire is closed in both directions due to strong winds, National Highways said.

-Drivers on the M4 Prince of Wales Bridge, advised as an alternative route, are facing 90-minute delays after a crash.
+The M4 Prince of Wales Bridge, advised as an alternative route, was closed because of a crash.

-According to the Environment Agency, 14 flood warnings – meaning flooding is expected – are active in England, up from five earlier on Wednesday, along with 151 lesser flood alerts.
+According to the Environment Agency, 17 flood warnings, meaning flooding is expected, are active in England, up from five earlier on Wednesday.

 The RNLI urged those visiting the coast to exercise extreme caution, particularly along exposed cliffs, seafronts and piers.